This article was updated by the Great British Mag content team on 5 June 2021.

 Although the British Empire collapsed decades ago, its colonies left an indelible mark on British cuisine.
-Asian, Middle Eastern, African, and Caribbean foods are as much a part of the British culinary landscape nowadays as shepherd’s pie and trifle.
+Asian, Middle Eastern, African and Caribbean foods are as much a part of the British culinary landscape nowadays as shepherd’s pie and trifle.

 And we’re not talking about watered-down, Westernised versions, either.
 These foods are as fiery and flavourful as what you’d expect to find in your home country.
 Authentic cuisine is easy to find thanks to the large immigrant population.
-People from all over the world live in Britain, and luckily for us they have brought their traditional foods with them.
+People from all over the world live in Britain, and lucky for us they have brought their traditional foods with them.

 Now, this isn’t to say that the British cuisine scene is perfect.
 It can be nigh impossible to find authentic food from the Americas, even in big cities.
 Central and South American food is not well-known in the UK so finding Peruvian or Guatemalan cuisine is very difficult.
 There are some Mexican restaurants, but they are difficult to find and often inauthentic; and while lots of places say they serve “American food,” this usually just means that they serve hamburgers.